metio/terraform-provider-k8s/docs/data-sources/quay_redhat_com_quay_registry_v1_manifest.md

 Optional:

 - `components` (Attributes List) Components declare how the Operator should handle backing Quay services. (see [below for nested schema](#nestedatt--spec--components))
-- `config_bundle_secret` (String) ConfigBundleSecret is the name of the Kubernetes 'Secret' in the same namespace which contains the base Quay config and extra certs.
+- `config_bundle_secret` (String) ConfigBundleSecret is the name of the Kubernetes 'Secret' in the same namespacewhich contains the base Quay config and extra certs.

 <a id="nestedatt--spec--components"></a>
 ### Nested Schema for `spec.components`